RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 `n` is the number of devices.

 RR (Route Reflector) can propagate iBGP routes to peers, hence a full mesh of iBGP peers is not necessary.
 With network scaling-up, adding new peers will require only peering (SONiC Switches or L2 servers) with 2 x route reflectors.
 Both RR act as active ones (active-active solution) to provide redundancy along with multipath routes.
 Please be aware: route reflectors are not routers per se!
-They are only “reflecting” NLRIs(prefixes+attributes) to the connected clients - IP traffic is not forwarded nor passed by them directly.
-We use [FRR demons](https://frrouting.org/) to implement RRs:
+They are only “reflecting” NLRIs (prefixes+attributes) to the connected clients - IP traffic is not forwarded nor passed by them directly.
+We use [FRR demons](https://frrouting.org/) to implement RRs.

 ### Peering route reflectors between each other